th3geekguy/confluence-docs/docs/basic-networking-tshooting.md

 Sometimes, firewalls or antivirus software can block network connections.

+**Note:** this action is often overlooked, but super helpful to try.

 ### Steps:
 - Disable the firewall or antivirus temporarily to see if this resolves the issue.
 - If the network works after disabling, adjust the firewall or security settings to allow proper network access.